How Will Disability Benefits Affect My Spouse's Social Security?

 In other words, the only way to ensure that a surviving spouse claims maximum survivor benefits is for both spouses to live without any Social Security benefits from the time they reach full retirement age until age 70.
 For many households, this ultimately means choosing between current income and survivor benefits.
 This issue can become even more complex when a person starts claiming benefits early.

 Ultimately, answering this question involves several different facets of SSD law and can be confusing to say the least.
-If you are unsure how your spouse’s benefits will be affected in the event of your death, the Reno Social Security Disability attorneys at Disability Action Advocates are here to help.
+If you are unsure how your spouse’s benefits will be affected in the event of your death, the Reno Social Security Disability representatives at Disability Action Advocates are here to help.
 We have more than 20 years of proven legal experience and can provide the strong guidance you need to ensure your and your spouse’s best interests are guarded.

 Call (888) 401-3920 or schedule an initial case review today to get started.